 What does it cost to insure myself or my family?

-Sure, health insurance isn’t the cheapest purchase you’ll make, but it is one of the most important.
-This is why outlines and transparency are a key part of making your insurance plan decision.
+Health insurance is one of the most important purchases you’ll make, which is why outlines and transparency are a key part of making your insurance plan decision.

 One thing to consider in this process is the total cost you will be paying.
 With an insurance plan, whether it’s an individual or family plan, you’ll be paying a monthly bill called a premium.
 Some specific plans may also require that you pay for medical care and services out-of-pocket, deductibles included.
 Need help on what these terms specifically mean?
 This guide can help.

 It’s also important to note that how much you pay for your insurance, along with the kind of savings you have, can depend on your own income.
 While the price of the plans is up to the insurers, you can still qualify for a premium tax credit based on yearly household income.
 This can lower your monthly insurance bill and provide discounts on copayments or deductibles.
 You can even find out how much you can save based on your income through the federal health care website.

 What should I consider when shopping for an individual or family plan?

 One of the biggest factors of consideration when buying health insurance is your current life circumstances.
 If you have a steady job and secure savings, then an HMO plan could be an ideal choice for you.
 However, if you or your family is in a more transitional phase of life, a short-term health insurance plan may be a smart choice.
 These plans are more customizable, given that they only provide temporary coverage.
 They also include smaller premiums and a wide range of deductibles from which you can choose.
 Whether you’ve experienced a job switch or are paying your way through college, a short-term plan could be the right option for you.